 Is it possible to specify read-only or write-only permissions on folders within the share?

-Can I implement IP restrictions for an Azure File share?
+Can I implement IP restrictions for an Azure file share?

 Do I have to use Azure ExpressRoute to connect to Azure Files or to use Azure File Sync on-premises?

-How can I mount an Azure File share on my local machine?
+How can I mount an Azure file share on my local machine?

-- How do I back up my Azure File share?
+How do I back up my Azure file share?

-What is file share snapshot?
+What are file share snapshots?